apache/airflow/docs/apache-airflow/administration-and-deployment/scheduler.rst

 - :ref:`config:scheduler__max_dagruns_to_create_per_loop`

-  This changes the number of DAGs that are locked by each scheduler when creating DAG runs.
-One possible reason for setting this lower is if you have huge DAGs (in the order of 10k+ tasks per DAG) and are running multiple schedulers, you won't want one scheduler to do all the work.
+  This changes the number of Dags that are locked by each scheduler when creating DAG runs.
+One possible reason for setting this lower is if you have huge Dags (in the order of 10k+ tasks per DAG) and are running multiple schedulers, you won't want one scheduler to do all the work.

 - :ref:`config:scheduler__max_dagruns_per_loop_to_schedule`

   How many DagRuns should a scheduler examine (and lock) when scheduling and queuing tasks.
-Increasing this limit will allow more throughput for smaller DAGs but will likely slow down throughput for larger (>500 tasks for example) DAGs.
+Increasing this limit will allow more throughput for smaller Dags but will likely slow down throughput for larger (>500 tasks for example) Dags.
 Setting this too high when using multiple schedulers could also lead to one scheduler taking all the DAG runs leaving no work for the others.